pagong/cpy9-rp2040-demos/README.md

   - German Word [clock](rgb-matrix/clocks/word-de.py).
 Inspired by an English Word [clock](rgb-matrix/clocks/word-en.py), by [VPTechOps](https://adafruit-playground.com/u/VPTechOps/pages/rgb-matrix-word-clocks).
 - NEOpixel matrix
   - Fire [demo](neopixel/fire/fire12.py), based on [Fire2012](https://blog.kriegsman.org/2014/04/04/fire2012-an-open-source-fire-simulation-for-arduino-and-leds/) algorithm by Mark Kriegsman
+- Pico-LCD-0.96
+  - add-on board for the **Pico** with several buttons and a 4-wire LCD (ST7738S) with similar pin-out as on the RP2040-LCD-0.96 (see below)

 ## Raspberry Pi Pico-W
 [This](media/Raspberry-Pi-Pico-W-details-17.jpg) is the enhanced **Pico** with Micro-USB port, 2MB flash and an onboard WiFi chip.